robotronik/Libopencm3_STM32F4_Guide/README.md

 	4. If we want to setup an output, we need to configure output via `gpio_set_output_options`

+	    * Look at the libopencm3 f4 for the mode

 		`gpio_set_output_options(port, GPIO_OTYPE_PP,GPIO_OSPEED_50MHZ, pin)`

 		* Type is push-pull or open drain, we normally use *GPIO_OTYPE_PP*